TelemetryDeck/KotlinSDK/README.md

     }
 ```

-TelemetryManager also makes use of providers in order to provide lifecycle and environment integration out of the box.
+TelemetryDeck also makes use of providers in order to provide lifecycle and environment integration out of the box.
 Feel free to examine how they work and inspire your own implementations.
 You can also completely disable or override the default providers with your own.

 - `SessionProvider` - Monitors the app lifecycle in order to broadcast the NewSessionBegan signal.
 This provider is tasked with resetting the sessionID when `sendNewSessionBeganSignal` is enabled.
 - `AppLifecycleTelemetryProvider` - Emits signals for application and activity lifecycle events.